barumau/PanGlobish/eng/index.md

 ## Use it!

-As you can see, it's easy to learn the basics of Panglobish, and it's even easier for you because you speak English!
+As you can see, it's easy to learn the basics of Panglo, and it's even easier for you because you speak English!
 It's also easy to start using the language immediately.
 So don't wait!
 Use it with your friends in everyday life or try it with strangers when you are traveling.
 It works!

-At the moment you can speak Panglobish in our [Facebook group](https://www.facebook.com/groups/panglobish), [Reddit forum](https://www.reddit.com/r/panglobish/) and [Telegram chat room](https://t.me/+1AzKvH6RjZhmZmIy).
+At the moment you can speak Panglo in our [Facebook group](https://www.facebook.com/groups/panglobish), [Reddit forum](https://www.reddit.com/r/panglobish/) and [Telegram chat room](https://t.me/+1AzKvH6RjZhmZmIy).

-There aren't many speakers yet but if _you_ think Panglobish is a good idea, then _others_ will think so too.
+There aren't many speakers yet but if _you_ think Panglo is a good idea, then _others_ will think so too.
-So just start using Panglobish now and let's make it together our common language!
+So just start using Panglo now and let's make it together our common language!